loopbackio/loopback.io/pages/en/lb3/Connecting-models-to-data-sources.md

     For information on the  properties that each connector supports, see documentation for the specific connector under [Connectors reference](Connectors-reference).

+    {% include warning.html content="Don't put production database credentials in JSON or JavaScript files, where they could be a security vulnerability.
+Instead, load the values from environment variables.
+For more information, see [Specifying database credentials with environment variables](Attaching-models-to-data-sources.html#specifying-database-credentials-with-environment-variables)
+    "%}

 3. Install the corresponding connector as a dependency of your app with `npm`.